Aptitude (software): Easter egg

-aptitude states that, unlike Advanced Packaging Tool, it does not have "Super Cow Powers".
-In apt-get "super cow powers" can be found by issuing the command apt-get moo.
+aptitude states that, unlike APT, it does not have "Super Cow Powers".
+In apt-get, "super cow powers" can be found by issuing the command apt-get moo.
 However, in aptitude issuing moo will give the user a prompt saying there are no Easter eggs.

 However, by issuing aptitude -v moo, then aptitude -vv moo, and so on the user will see a series of statements denying the "Super Cow Powers" or telling them to go away, some ending with a picture (a reference to Antoine de Saint-Exupéry's The Little Prince) not unlike the original apt-get Easter egg.
 Different versions of the program have different sequences.

 In addition, the package description states that "aptitude is also Y2K-compliant, non-fattening, naturally cleansing, and housebroken."